voidism/LiTy/README.md

                         the pause time in seconds between each audio replay.
   --char_per_sent CHAR_PER_SENT
                         number of maximum characters should be included in a sentence.
+  --openai_key OPENAI_KEY
+                        the OpenAI API key. (optional. if not provided, the explanation function will be disabled.)
+  --lang LANG           the language of the GPT-4o explanation. options: en, zh.
 ```

 ```